-Our primary defined contribution plan during 2023 was the Company-sponsored U.S. 401(k) plan ("401(k) Plan").
+The Company's primary defined contribution plan during 2024 was the Company-sponsored U.S. 401(k) plan ("401(k) Plan").
 The 401(k) Plan allows eligible employees to contribute portions of their eligible compensation to an investment trust.
 The Company matches employee contributions at the rate of \$1.00 per \$1.00 employee contribution for the first 5% of the employee's eligible compensation, and such contributions vest immediately.
-In addition, we make cash contributions for all eligible employees of 4% of their eligible compensation and such contributions are fully vested after three years of employment.
+In addition, the Company makes cash contributions for all eligible employees of 4% of their eligible compensation and such contributions are fully vested after three years of employment.
 The 401(k) Plan provides several investment options, for which the employee has sole investment discretion; however, the 401(k) Plan does not offer the Company's common stock as an investment option.
-Our costs for the 401(k) Plan and several other U.S. and non-U.S. defined contribution plans amounted to \$217 million and \$212 million in 2023 and 2022, respectively.
+The Company's costs for the 401(k) Plan and several other U.S. and non-U.S. defined contribution plans amounted to \$180 million and \$217 million in 2024 and 2023, respectively.